sylhare/Type-on-Strap/2020-05-28-network-basic.md

 > receiver feedback (ACK = 1 or NAK = 0)

-Retransimition : A packet that is received in error at the receiver will be retrans-mitted by the sender
+Retransimition : A packet that is received in error at the receiver will be retrans-mitted by the sender TCP have sequence number to indicate piece of packet number